ONLINE ETIQUETTE

 GAMEPLAY

 Pausing: Life happens, and if you do have to pause, try to do so when you are in control of the puck, in a “neutral” position, or during a break in the action.
 Explain to your opponent the situation.
-Pausing when your opponent is in control of the puck or during action is EXTREMELY RUDE.
+Pausing when your opponent is in control of the puck or during action is EXTREMELY RUDE (unless there is a glitch/freezing).

-Replays: In general, they should be extremely limited.
-If there was a great goal or amazing save can be nice to see again.
+Replays: In general, they should be limited, but if there was a great goal or amazing save can be nice to see again.

 Calling Timeout: Some players believe calling a timeout can change the flow of the game.
 Doing so is normal, but should only done after a goal is scored.